Kitt-AI/Kitt-AI.github.io/README.md

     in-place replacement
 5. `git commit` and `push` to update
-6. your project is served identically at both `PRODUCT.your.domain` and `your.domain/PRODUCT`.
+6. your project is served identically at both `PRODUCT.your.domain` and `your.domain/PRODUCT0`.
 Don't like the latter one?
 Simple remove it.

+Why do we need to append 0 when serving at `your.domain/PRODUCT0`?
+Because `your.domain/PRODUCT0` uses relative path and `PRODUCT.your.domain` uses absolute path.
+When one accesses `PRODUCT.your.domain`, Github (or your browser) might get  confused and will serve `your.domain/PRODUCT0` on the `PRODUCT.your.domain` domain, then the relative path in `your.domain/PRODUCT0` breaks since all the assets cannot be found from `PRODUCT.your.domain`.

 Sample example: [tweetbulb.kitt.ai](http://tweetbulb.kitt.ai)
 ([code](https://github.com/Kitt-AI/tweetbulb)).